kube-academy/onboarding/CONTRIBUTING.md

 3. Complete the proposal as follows:

    - In the Proposed Content Title, enter a title for the content.
-   - For Target, indicate whether the content is a course or a lab by selecting the corresponding option.
+   - For Target, identify the type of content you want to develop by selecting the corresponding course or lab option.
    - For Course Description, provide two or three sentences that describe the content.
    - For Prerequsites, provide any prerequisites from a KubeAcademy course or lab.
    - For Learning Outcome, provide a summary of what you expect the learner to know after completing the course.